 The good news is that homemade vegetable broth is easy to make and can be done in no time.
 If you go the traditional method of simmering on the stovetop, it will take about an hour in the pot.
 Not too bad – but there is a faster way.
 Use a pressure cooker.

-For speedy vegetable broth I use my pressure cooker.
-It takes just 7 minutes at high pressure.
+For speedy vegetable broth, it takes just 7 minutes at high pressure.
 The broth is a rich golden color with pure vegetable flavor.
 This quick broth can be used immediately, or cooled, then refrigerated or frozen.

 Homemade Vegetable Broth

-- 8 ounces (226 grams) fresh mushrooms, rinsed and cut in quarters
+- 8 ounces fresh mushrooms rinsed and cut in quarters

-- 4 large carrots (about 14 ounces or 400 grams), scrubbed clean and roughly chopped
+- 4 large carrots scrubbed clean and roughly chopped

-- green tops from 2 leeks (save the bottoms to cook with or use 1 whole leek)
+- 2 green tops from 2 leeks save the bottoms to cook with or use 1 whole leek

 - 1 bay leaf